 Every year, these jeweled boxes will be treasured at Easter, but you'll want to enjoy the feeling you get looking at them all year long.
 Could there be a more perfect gift?
 This is a set of 5 eggs, all designed and made in our Los Angeles studio.
 Each individually boxed and ready to gift.
 Free shipping.

-In the realm of small treasures and sweet dreams, there is an egg box home to a tiny fairy and her rabbit.
-The egg is engraved with a Florentine vine and colored with translucent enamel in shades of aqua and plum.
+Fairy & Bunny Egg Box: In the realm of small treasures and sweet dreams, there is an egg box home to a tiny fairy and her rabbit.
+The egg is enameled in translucent enamel in shades of aqua and plum.
 Atop the egg, the fairy sits, with a sepal hat, pointy-toed slippers and gossamer wings.
 She shares tender regards with her bunny friend.
-The box opens along a serpentine curve, is finished in burnished bronze and accented with Swarovksi aurora crystal.
-A treasure that transmits joy every time you look at it.
+The box opens along a serpentine curve, is finished in burnished bronze and accented with premium aurora crystal.
+1-3/4" L x 2" H

 And, now, the background story-- The Easter Egg Decorating Contest:

 Each child brought their own egg to decorate.
 The one my mother gave me was a small, grade A sized egg, not much room to apply the ornamentation I imagined it would need.
 My friends set to work painting, gluing and then rolling their big AAA eggs in everything sparkly.
-Somewhat dispirited, I cut a paper cup bottom to elevate my little egg.
-Then I formed two long rabbit ears from stiff white first aid tape.
+Somewhat dispirited, I cut a scalloped paper cup bottom to elevate my little egg, which became a collar.
+Then I formed two slender rabbit ears from stiff white first aid tape.
 A girl bunny was taking shape.

 I mixed paint to delicately rouge her cheeks and inside her ears.
 Then I illustrated her face, eyes and whiskers in brown and silver with a tiny brush.
-After tying a lace bow around her paper collar, bunny girl was finished.
+After tying a thin pink satin bow around her paper collar, bunny girl was finished.
 She looked bright and happy, but my egg still didn't look nearly as special as the others.
 Mine had no glitter, no sparkle and no sequins.
 On the judging table, lined with colorful entries, I placed my bunny egg toward the back.